wmo-im/csv2bufr/docs/source/mapping.rst

 		]
 	}

-In addition to mapping to the csv columns, constant values and values from the JSON metadata file can be mapped using the "value" and "josnpath" fields.
+In addition to mapping to the CSV columns, constant values and values from the JSON metadata file can be mapped using the "value" and "jsonpath" fields.
 Building on the prior example:

 .. code-block:: json